Strategy guide: Online guides

 Online strategy guides and FAQs are hosted at sites such as GameFAQs and IGN FAQs, though much of this content is user generated and not published by the company.
 A number of other sites contain strategy guides, and videos in a number of niche areas, such as Role Playing Games or First Person Shooters.
 These sites may attract a more limited set of viewers, but can include more depth of content.
 Video-sharing sites such as YouTube have given rise to video walkthroughs using programs such as Fraps, which allows players to more easily mirror the strategies being described.
 These videos are re-posted to a number of sites.

 Video game wikis are used as both strategy guides and documentation.
 Content is generated and edited completely by users.
 Wikis allow for information to updated if a developer introduced a new patch to the game.
-Wiki farms such as Fandom and Gamepedia host a large number of unofficial video game wikis while wikis can be integrated into the overall site such as IGN Wikis.
+Wiki farms such as Fandom, Gamepedia and StrategyWiki host a large number of unofficial video game wikis while wikis can be integrated into the overall site such as IGN Wikis.
 While most wikis are considered unofficial and not supported by the developer, some developers may choose to do so for various reasons.
 These reasons may include resolving copyright issues and real world trading that may be found on unofficial wikis.
 For example, ArenaNet hosts an official wiki for Guild Wars and Guild Wars 2, citing that "it's often more complete and useful than the documentation that ArenaNet generates internally."
 Information on the wiki is integrated into the game, allowing players to access information from in game.
 Although the wiki is hosted by ArenaNet, the site is run and moderated by the community and contributions are released under GNU Free Document License (GDFL) similar to sites such as Wikipedia.